PintOfBlank/resizableArray/README.md

-an implmentation of Java ArrayList in the c programming languages
+an implmentation of Java ArrayList in the c programming language

 improvements needed:
 - insert method